Zariphron/Team-10/Specification.md

 ## Primary Postconditions
 	Recieve flash cards

-# Use case 2: name: Share Flash Cards
+# Use case 2: Share Flash Cards
 ## Summary
  	Share flash cards with other users, with the ability to download the cards.